waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.4/readme.md

 1.  **Update your container app, by editing the text returned on line `10`**

+- Edit the _mycontainerapp.py_ file and change the text inside the quotes on line 10.
+For example: "Welcome to Wayne's container app!"
+- Make sure you save the file!

 2.  **Build a new version of your container image**

     <details>